-BIOLOGY (BIO) 216 GENERAL MICROBIOLOGY (3 LEC., 4 LAB.)
+BIOLOGY (BIO) 216 (4) GENERAL MICROBIOLOGY (3 LEC., 4 LAB.)

-Prerequisite: Biology 102 or the consent of the instructor.
+Prerequisites: Biology 102 or Biology 121 or the consent of the instructor.
 Microbes are studied.
-Topics include growth, reproduction, nutrition, genetics, and ecology of micro-organisms.
+Topics include growth, reproduction, nutrition, genetics and ecology of micro-organisms.
 Laboratory activities constitute a major part of the course.
 Laboratory fee.